deathbird/cheatsheets/gitCheatsheet.md

 # If you don't want to keep these changes, simply use the --hard flag
 git reset --hard HEAD~1

+# TURN BACK TIME!!!!!
+Use reflog to inspect all past history and turn back to a point in history ;)
+git reflog
+git reset --hard HEAD@{5}

 # DELETE LAST LOCAL COMMIT:
 git reset HEAD~  ή git reset HEAD^ --hard